carrbs/shipment-assigner/README.md

 ### Building and Running the Application

+(NOTE: For more information on Usage, see the [Usage](#usage--example) section above)

 1. Open a terminal.
 2. Navigate to the directory where you cloned the `ShipmentAssigner` repository.
 3. Run `npm install` to install the necessary dependencies.
-4. Run `tsc` to genete the Javascript files.
+4. Run `tsc` to generate the Javascript files.
-5. Run the application with the command `node main.js --address-file ./address-file.txt -d ./driver-file.txt`, replacing `./address-file.txt` and `./driver-file.txt` with the paths to your own address and driver files.
+5. Run the application with the command `node main.js assign --address-file ./address-file.txt -d ./driver-file.txt`, replacing `./address-file.txt` and `./driver-file.txt` with the paths to your own address and driver files.

 Example: